This much I know: 9 leadership lessons from global CEOs

-by Sameh Abadir, Salvatore Cantale Published 21 March 2022 in Brain circuits • 2 min read
+by Sameh Abadir, Salvatore Cantale Published March 21, 2022 in Brain Circuits • 2 min read

 Corporate deal making can be a cutthroat operation – but it also requires diplomacy and finesse, so it’s critical to assemble the right team to get the job done.
 The team that works like a well-oiled machine in the office on regular business may not be the team you want to make the best deal for your company.
 You need to look for people who have specific strengths that complement each other.